helium/HIP/hip-xxxx-Securing-IOT-Governance-Through-Staking-rewards.md

 ## Detailed Explanation

-1. **Current veIOT unlock:**
-   - Upon implementation, all IOT currently locked in veIOT at the time of implementation will be able to unlock their tokens and wait 14 epochs for the cool down period.

-   **Contant Lockups**
-   - Position is updated to the current number of locked up days and receives the 0.0025 top up multiplier for that number of days.
-This position can be unlocked with a 14 day cooldown.

-   **Cliff Lockups**

-   - Position is updated to 0 power and can unlock with a 14 day cooldown.

-3. **Emissions Apportionment:**
+1. **Emissions Apportionment:**
-   - Allocate 4% of total IOT emissions to veIOT stakers, creating a direct and proportional reward system for participants.
+   - Allocate 6% of total IOT emissions to veIOT stakers, creating a direct and proportional reward system for participants.

-4. **Reduced Staking Minimums:**
-   - Establish a minimum stake duration of 1 day with a 1x vote power multiplier.
-   - Implement a daily multiplier increment of 0.0025 for every day a stake remains active.
-This progressive approach aligns with sustained commitment, rewarding long-term participants.

-5. **Unlocking Mechanism:**
-   - Stakers can unlock at any time and will be subject to a 14 epoch (approximately equal to 14 days) cool down period.
-During the cool down period, the tokens that were locked for veIOT will remain locked, but the veIOT will not have any voting power or receive any emissions.
-Stakers can elect to unlock all or some portion of their stake at any time.

-6. **Voting Power Increase:**
-    - A future HIP can introduce an additional multiplier increase of for every vote cast by veIOT holders in the governance process.
-This HIP will include the development work to make that possible; however, it will be implemented with an increase set at 0.00 unless another HIP is proposed and passed before implementation.
-It is the expectation of the authors that the other HIP will be discussed in parallel with or shortly after the passage of this HIP.
+2. **Existing lockups:**
+   - All existing lockups stay as is, only now recieving rewards for their positions, methods of unlocking, locking , cliff, constant all stay the same.
+   -
 ## Drawbacks

-Unlock of existing IOT may lead to less locks if the incentive is not high enough to lock
+None noted so far

 ## Rationale and Alternatives

+None proposed

 ### Strengthening Network Security

-- The dynamic staking mechanism should create an incentive for more veIOT to be locked, reducing the risk of network attacks and enhancing overall security.
+- Rewarding users for locking up tokens should create an incentive for more veIOT to be locked, reducing the risk of network attacks and enhancing overall security by increasing voting numbers

-### Fostering Long-Term Commitment

-- The daily multiplier increment encourages veIOT holders to commit to longer staking periods, aligning interests and promoting sustained engagement.

-### Enhancing Governance Participation

-- By rewarding veIOT holders with an additional multiplier for casting votes, this proposal aims to increase participation in the governance process, fortifying the network against potential governance attacks.

-### Improving Liquidity Management For Stakers

-- The unlocking mechanism provides a balanced approach to liquidity management, allowing veIOT holders access to their tokens without long term commitments of up to 4 years in the current system.
-We believe a more dynamic approach to lock ups will make reduce the barrier for people looking to lock up their tokens.
-Additionally, we feel, given the current data for veIOT locks as well as other veHNT/veDNT tokens that people often lock fewer tokens for longer durations under the current system.
-The network prefers more tokens locked than fewer.

 ## Unresolved Questions